HalbFettKaese/ShaderSelectorV3/README.md

 * Apart from the previous interpolation that only used constant motion, there's a new interpolation mode that uses smoothly accelerated motion.
 * Interpolation can be set to use overflow (so to get from 0.1 to 0.9, it goes 0.1-0.2=0.9 instead of 0.1+0.8=0.9).
 * Adding/editing a channel needs you to only change a single config file (`assets/shader_selector/include/marker_settings.gls`) and change the height of the data buffer (`assets/minecraft/post_effect/transparency.json`) to accommodate the new channel.

+## Credits

+Everything inside the current state of this repository was created by me on my own.
+However, many of the added features have been inspired by different interactions with people who were using the previous versions of this resource pack, so I want to thank them as well as everyone else who has been using and sharing it in the past or in the future.